O'Fallon Apostolic Assembly - A Historical Landmark.

 Nestled in the quiet suburban community of O’Fallon, Illinois stands a worship edifice erected at the conclusion of the Civil War.
 Almost a century and a half later, the church located at 403 South Lincoln Street still serves as a spiritual beacon and guiding light in the heart of O’Fallon.
 Established in 1865, the church was constructed by the First Methodist Church and in later years was home to the O’Fallon Assembly of God congregation.

-In January of 1987, Bishop Gregory Wells was inspired of the Lord to establish the O’Fallon Christian Church located at 111 West State Street.
+In January of 1987, Bishop Gregory Wells was inspired of the Lord to establish the O’Fallon Christian Church located at 112 West Washington Street.
 O’Fallon Christian Church was the first predominantly African American congregation in the history of O’Fallon, IL.
-Over the course of twelve years, many African Americans in Mascoutah, Swansea, and Fairview Heights decided to attend church locally as opposed to traveling to East St. Louis or venturing across the Mississippi to Missouri.
+In 1990, the church changed its name to O'Fallon Apostolic Assembly and relocated to 111 West State St. Over the course of twelve years, many African Americans in Mascoutah, Swansea, and Fairview Heights decided to attend church locally as opposed to traveling to East St. Louis or venturing across the Mississippi to Missouri.
 Eventually the sharp increase in membership mandated the needed for a larger worship facility.
 Bishop Wells met with church leaders to discuss the possibility of purchasing a new church.
 Desiring to remain in O’Fallon, IL., Bishop Wells prayed and canvassed the local area for a new church home.
 In May of 1998, Bishop Wells learned that the O’Fallon Assembly of God Church was for sale.
 Bishop Wells met with the pastor and in November of 1999, the church purchased the property.